SANJAI-s0/IRS_genai/README.md

 An Information Retrieval System is a system designed to search, retrieve, and present information from a large collection of unstructured or semi-structured data (like documents, web pages, articles) based on user queries.

+#!/bin/bash

+echo "📝 Generating README.md..."

+cat << 'EOF' > README.md
 # 🔎 Information Retrieval System using Gemini API

-This is an intelligent Information Retrieval System built with **Python**, **Streamlit**, and **Google's Gemini API**.
-Users can upload PDF or text documents and ask questions.
-The system uses the document content to generate context-aware answers via Gemini's large language models.
+This is an intelligent Information Retrieval System built using **Python**, **Streamlit**, and **Google's Gemini API**.
+Users can upload PDF or text documents and ask questions — the app provides context-aware answers powered by Gemini 2.0 Flash.

 ---